DroopyTersen/PortalsDevTraining/react-intro/README.md

     }
 }
 ```
-Inside the `render` method you probably noticed we have what looks HTML.
-But what are those curly braces?
-And wait, how can we have html inside a JS/TS file if it isn't wrapped in a quotes?
+Inside the `render` method you probably noticed something that looks HTML.
+- But what are those curly braces?
+- And how can we have html inside a JS/TS file if it isn't wrapped in a quotes?
 It's certainly not valid JavaScript/TypeScript.

 Answer: JSX

- > Did you notice when we add classes to the `icon` tag, we use `className` instead of `class`?
+ > Did you notice when we add HTML classes to the `icon` tag, we use `className` instead of `class`?
 This is because `class` is a reserved keyword in javascript.

 If you're curious how it works, when we run our `build` step, the transpiler turns the JSX into valid JavaScript function calls.